Code-Institute-Submissions/witch-hazel-1/README.md

 I set up the Github repository for my project (under the name "witch-hazel" &ndash; https://github.com/JaimeHyland/witch-hazel) using the template made available by Code Institute at https://github.com/Code-Institute-Org/p3-template by clicking on the "Create a new repository" option on the "Use this template" dropdown list (setting the name as "JaimeHyland/witch-hazel").
 I made the repository public (leaving the radio button selected by default as it is).

 I then opened my personal CI Students Gitpod dashboard and created a new Workspace including all the files created for the witch-hazel repository by the CI p3-template.
-I did so by clicking on the Create new workspace button, selecting the witch-hazel repository from the list of all my existing repositories in my personal Github account and then clicking on "Continue".
-Ihe workspace that then opened, I checked to make sure that all the files listed in the instructional video were present.
+I did so by clicking on the *Create new workspace* button, selecting the witch-hazel repository from the list of all my existing repositories in my personal Github account and then clicking on *Continue*.
+In the workspace that then opened, I checked to make sure that all the files listed in the Code Institute instructional video were present.

 ### Sharing the hamamelis Google Spreadsheet